DynamoDS/NotificationCenter/README.md

 We use [ESlint](https://eslint.org/) to analyze and find problems.
 It has [integrations](https://eslint.org/docs/latest/user-guide/integrations) for various editors and other tools.

-- To find for problems
+- To find problems

       npm run lint

 - To fix problems

+      npm run lint:fix

+## Test

+We use [jest](https://jestjs.io/) to run our tests.

+- To run test.

-      npm run fix
+      npm run test
+  This script also runs `npm run lint:fix` script